iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 kubectl port-forward myimage-demo-chart-7ff95856db-txfdz 8080
 ```

-in our case they both do the same thing which is port-forward from `8080` -> `8080`, except that the first one actually does port-forwarding for all the pods under our deployment, while the latter does the same but only for a specific pod.
+In our case, they both do the same thing, which is port-forward from `8080` -> `8080`, except that the first one does port-forwarding for all the pods under our deployment, while the latter does the same but only for a specific pod.

-Now if we use a client to create an input in our endpoints we will notice the database changes and our topic on rabbitmq is storing the messages.
+Now if we use a client to create an input in our endpoints we will notice the database changes and our topic on RabbitMQ is storing the messages.

 ## Conclusion